1. Key Characteristics

 The medium-length double coat is weather resistant and can be black, blue merle, red or red merle.
-These dogs may also have white markings or tan points on the coat, so having more than 1 color is not uncommon.
+These dogs may also have white markings or tan points on the coat, so having more than one color is not uncommon.

 2. Where They Came From

-Some unregistered dogs who were found in California in the 1960s were thought to be Australian shepherds, but they were much smaller than Aussies.
+Some unregistered dogs who were found in California in the 1960s were thought to be Australian Shepherds, but they were much smaller than Aussies.
 The dogs were bred to keep their small size and temperament.
 They were originally called mini Aussies and are sometimes still referred to by that name today.